vincemic/ai-diagram-imp/USER_GUIDE.md

 Current interactions:

 - Click **Add Node** to append a new node at a default position (x=100, y=80) labelled with its `type` (default "start").
+- **Select a node** by clicking it; selection highlight appears (accent stroke).
+Click empty canvas to clear selection and hide the property pane.
+- **Edit properties**: With a node selected, the sidebar shows a pane where you can modify:
+  - Text label (stored in `node.data.text`; falls back to `type` if empty)
+  - Shape (rectangle, rounded, ellipse)
+  - Text color / background color
-- Drag a node: press and hold on the node rectangle, move the pointer, release to set its new position.
-The diagram state updates live and any subsequent JSON export includes the new `x`/`y`.
+- Drag a node: press and hold on the node shape, move the pointer, release to set its new position.
+The diagram state updates live and any subsequent JSON export includes the new `x`/`y` and any updated `data` fields.
 - Use **New** to reset to a blank diagram (title set to "Untitled Diagram").

 ## 5. Importing JSON